vk-cs/terraform-provider-vkcs/docs/data_sources/vkcs_keymanager_container.md

 ---
 layout: "vkcs"
-page_title: "VKCS: keymanager_container"
+page_title: "vkcs: keymanager_container"
 description: |-
-  Get information on a V1 Barbican container resource within OpenStack.
+  Get information on a Key container resource within VKCS.
 ---

 # vkcs\_keymanager\_container

-Use this data source to get the ID of an available Barbican container.
+Use this data source to get the ID of an available Key container.

 ## Example Usage